 |The Madwoman in the Attic|

-Let's Scare Jessica to Death share with other atmospheric Gothics like The Innocents, Rosemary's Baby, and The Haunting, a heroine who's questionable sanity brands her an unreliable narrator.
-Ironically, by fade-out, most of these films end on a note of "I Believe the Woman."
+Let's Scare Jessica to Death shares with other atmospheric Gothics like The Innocents, Rosemary's Baby, and The Haunting, a heroine who's questionable sanity brands her an unreliable narrator.
+Ironically, by fade-out, most of these films tend to end on a note of "I Believe the Woman."

 |Eve Was Weak|